 I send out an email when the book is live with the retail links for you to leave a review.
 NOTE: You can't leave a review until a book is live, so if you've received an ARC for a book that is currently on pre-order I suggest you write it out somewhere and tuck it away to keep it safe (or review on Goodreads/Bookbub) and I'll let you know when it's time to leave your review.

 If you want to support me further, and have your review appear as a verified review, you can purchase (or pre-order) your own copy of the book.
 A big THANK YOU to my lovely team members who do this, I really appreciate your support.

 It is no longer necessary for you to state that you received an ARC in your review.

 If you notice any typo's or errors, let me know!
 My editor and I do try and catch everything but we are human and things can slip past.

 And finally, no spoilers!
 You don't need to write a synopsis of the book in the review, just what you liked about it.
 Or didn't.
 Although I really do hope you like it

-While reviewing on Goodreads is fantastic and most welcome, it's not a retail store, readers don't buy books there, so I will ask that you also review on an online store as well, either Amazon (some of my books will be exclusive to Amazon), Apple, Barnes & Noble, Nook, Google, etc.
+While reviewing on Goodreads is fantastic and most welcome, it's not a retail store, readers don't buy books there, so I will ask that you also review on an online store like Amazon which is where my books will be exclusively.

 Submitting the Google Form